k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Fabric publishes data changes to external servers using:

-\- A: Kafka and CDC (Change Data Capture) module to notify changes occurring to specific LUIs.
+\- A: Kafka and CDC (Change Data Capture) module to notify about changes occurring in specific LUIs.

-\- B: CDC and iiDFinder modules to notify about changes occurring in the 'commonDB' tables.
+\- B: CDC and iiDFinder modules that notify about changes occurring in commonDB tables.

 \- B: MSMQ.